Welcome to "The Pipeline" — a weekly column from HubSpot, featuring actionable advice and insight from real sales leaders.

 Remember that this prospect likely wasn‘t ready for or expecting your call.
 You need to allow them time to catch up with you and really consider what you’re asking them.
 Interrupting their thought process with another question or an explanation breaks their engagement and shoots you in the foot.
 Don't do it.

 Attention is an incredibly valuable commodity in sales.
-Use these four steps to earn it and keep it in a very short period of time.
+Use these six steps to earn and keep it in a very short period of time.